 Assessments Australia provides cognitive assessments to support specialist school enrolment processes for students with intellectual disabilities.
 The assessment service is also available to provide cognitive assessments to support enrolment processes in specialist schools (intellectual disability) that have transitioned to Disability Inclusion.

 If the school believes a student may have an intellectual disability or severe language disorder with critical educational needs, they should make a referral to Assessments Australia.

-Before contacting the assessment service, the school needs to have verbal permission to discuss the student from their parent/carer(s).
+Before contacting the assessment service, the school needs to have verbal permission to discuss the student from their parent or carer.
 It is also necessary to have the relevant student information, such as the student’s history and current needs, on hand.

 If there is sufficient evidence to suggest a student may fall into one of the categories of intellectual disability or severe language disorder with critical educational needs, Assessments Australia will send the school a referral pack.

-For details about the referral process and the steps involved, see
+For details about the referral process and the steps involved, refer to

 Applying for a cognitive or language assessment through the PSD Assessment Service